Choosing a Career-What the Research Tells Us

-Before coming to see me, many of my clients have tried choosing a career the Do it yourself approach.
+Before coming to see me, many of my clients have tried choosing a career in the Do it yourself approach.

-Some have spent thousands of dollars completing University Courses, listening to the advice of family and friends and bought every career self-help book they could get their hands on in the hope that they had chosen a career that suited them.
+Some have spent thousands of dollars completing University Courses, listening to the advice of family and friends, and bought every career self-help book they could get their hands on in the hope that they had chosen a career that suited them.

 There are also many individuals who were hoping that Google might be a good career advisor to help them work out what career change or career pathway could be right for them.

 Many search and complete all the free career personality tests on offer but find they are still in a vicious cycle of indecision and confusion.